matchms/ms2deepscore/README.md

 The second way is much simpler: Use a model that was pretrained on a large dataset.

 ## 1) Use a pretrained model to compute spectral similarities
-We provide a model which was trained on > 200,000 MS/MS spectra from [GNPS](https://gnps.ucsd.edu/), which can simply be downloaded [from zenodo here](https://zenodo.org/records/13897744).
+We provide a model which was trained on > 500,000 MS/MS combined spectra from [GNPS](https://gnps.ucsd.edu/), [Mona](https://mona.fiehnlab.ucdavis.edu/), MassBank and MSnLib, which can simply be downloaded [from zenodo here](https://zenodo.org/records/13897744).
 Only the ms2deepscore_model.pt is needed.
-To then compute the similarities between spectra of your choice you can run something like:
+To then compute the similarities between spectra of your choice you can run:
 ```python
 from matchms import calculate_scores
 from matchms.importing import load_from_msp